sscanni/My-Read-Project/README.md

 ## Attribution Notice

 * I used code from this website https://daveceddia.com/open-modal-in-react/ for implementing the modal pop-ups.
 * I used the body-scroll-lock package that can be found here https://github.com/willmcpo/body-scroll-lock to lock the page so it will not scroll when modal is displayed.
+See this page for more information: https://medium.com/jsdownunder/locking-body-scroll-for-all-devices-22def9615177

 ## Installation Requirements